bukeme/bukeme/README.md

 - 🔭 I build dynamic and responsive websites.

-- ❓ Ask me about anything related to Python, Django, JavaScript and related technologies
+- ❓ Ask me about anything related to Python, Django, JavaScript and related technologies.

+- 📫 How to reach me **basseyukemme@gmail.com**

+- 👨‍💻 All of my projects are available at [bukeme.github.io/ukemebassey/](https://bukeme.github.io/ukemebassey/)

 - ⚡ I'm open to python back-end development roles.